 Keep it simple

-By writing the MOU in simple terms it will help to ensure that the terms of the agreement are realistic and actually within the scope of the authority of the signing parties.
+Writing the MOU in simple terms will help ensure that the agreement’s terms are realistic and within the scope of the authority of the signing parties.
 If not, look for the correctly authorized individual who can sign off on the MOU.

-Make sure that the wording is precise and succinct.
-To help with clarity an MOU should be written using positive language.
-For example, you should state what a party will do, and not what they will not do.
+Make sure that the wording is precise and concise.
+To help with clarity, an MOU should be written using positive language.
+For example, you should state what a party will do and not what they will not do.

 Coordination and review

-Be absolutely sure that all parties sign the agreement.
-When multiple parties are involved, select a point person in charge of drafting the MOU.
+Be sure that all parties sign the agreement.
+Select a point person to draft the MOU when multiple parties are involved.
 Consider submitting a draft agreement for coordination and review by sending the draft out to parties alongside a sign-off sheet.
-This will ensure the draft MOU has been seen and reviewed by all parties.
+This will ensure all parties have seen and reviewed the draft MOU.

 No, a memorandum of understanding is not legally binding.
 It merely signals the willingness of the parties to move forward with a contract based on the initial MOU.

 You may wonder why you should bother with an MOU when it’s not legally binding.
-Writing the MOU is still a significant step because of the time and effort involved in negotiating, discussing, and drafting an effective document.
-To formulate an MOU, the parties must figure out what is most important to each other and use that information to reach a mutual agreement.
+Writing the MOU is still significant because of the time and effort involved in negotiating, discussing, and drafting an effective document.
+To formulate an MOU, the parties must determine what is most important to each other and use that information to reach a mutual agreement.

 Why Write a Memorandum of Understanding?